+This limitation of the TAS for surveillance is compounded by limitations of the available diagnostics.
 WHO recommends the Alere Filariasis Test Strip (FTS) for all areas endemic for W. bancrofti and Brugia Rapid Test for all areas endemic for Brugia spp.
-The FTS which measures CFA is used in all steps of the GPELF strategy.
-However, CFA can take 12 months or more to appear after infection and persists several years after adult worms can no longer reproduce or have died.
-New tools are needed to detect, ideally, the presence of viable worms or microfilariae following introduction of IDA.
+The FTS which measures circulating filarial antigen (CFA) is used in all steps of the GPELF strategy.
+However, CFA takes 12 months or more to appear after infection and persists several years after adult worms can no longer reproduce or have died.
+New diagnostics targeting analytes which represent recent exposure are needed to inform LF post-MDA and post-elimination surveillance and response activities.